Like all ambitious and growing businesses, we’re always on the look out for great talent that will enhance our service and our team.

 Opentext (formerly Guidance Software) is world-renowned for its superb EnCase products, which are some of the most effective and comprehensive cyber and IT security technologies on the market.
 Opentext works with many of the largest and smartest public and private sector organisations, including 70% of the Fortune 100 companies.
 Clients come from industries such as finance and insurance, defence, energy, pharmaceutical, manufacturing and retail.

 Oxygen Forensics can interrogate and forensically examine data from smart phones and other devices, providing the answers to how, when and where it’s been used.
-It's used worldwide by various US and European federal and state agencies and, by companies, like PricewaterhouseCoopers, Ernst & Young and many others.
+It's used worldwide by various US and European federal and state agencies and, by companies, such as PWC, Ernst & Young and many others.

 BlackBag has developed innovative forensic acquisition, triage, and analysis software for Windows, Android, iPhone/iPad, and Mac OS X devices.
 BlackBag software is used by hundreds of law enforcement agencies around the world for criminal investigations, as well as leading corporations and consultants handling HR investigations and eDiscovery matters.

 SPEKTOR Forensic Triage is one of the most comprehensive digital forensic triage tools on the market and is chosen by police, military, government and commercial customers all round the world.
 The award-winning SPEKTOR equipment makes it possible for non-specialists to safely, quickly and forensically review the contents of computers, removable media and mobile phones.
 This reduces the need to find and pay for extra lab time.